-Hughes Syndrome is a blood disorder which in some ways mimics MS. Also known as ‘sticky blood syndrome’, Hughes is a common autoimmune disease that makes the blood more thick or ‘sticky’ and therefore more prone to clotting in the veins or arteries.
+Hughes Syndrome is a blood disorder which in some ways mimics MS (5).
+Also known as ‘sticky blood syndrome’ or antiphospholipid syndrome (APS), Hughes is a common autoimmune disease that makes the blood thicker or ‘sticky’ and therefore more prone to clotting in the veins or arteries.

 Some of the symptoms of Hughes Syndrome which are similar to MS are